-Applications received by the 4/1/2025 at 8:00 a.m., deadline will be considered for funding.
-Programs or services supported by grant funds may begin once a grant agreement has been executed between the county and the recipient.
+Applications received by the , deadline will be considered for funding. programs or services supported by grant funds may begin once a grant agreement has been executed between the county and the recipient.
 The UCOO may also hold applications for further consideration beyond the expected announcement date.